MileHacker Logo

 Boat Tours & Fishing

 The main water activity from Belize City comprises boat tours to nearby cayes (Caye Caulker, Ambergris Caye) and the Belize Barrier Reef.
-Tours departing from the Marine Terminal offer snorkeling, diving, and fishing.
+Tours leaving from the Marine Terminal offer snorkeling, diving, and fishing.
 Deep-sea or reef fishing charters are available.

 Kayaking/Paddleboarding